day8/re-frame/docs/clojurescript.md

 Notice how the value for the previous form's evaluation is always "threaded" into the form below as the 1st argument.
 Hence the name "thread first macro".

-Deeply nested forms can be a bit hard to read, so the `thread first` macro arrangement allows you to visulaise the computation as a cascading data flow.
+Deeply nested forms can be a bit hard to read, so the `thread first` macro arrangement allows you to visualise the computation as a cascading data flow.
 It is as if the evaluation of the higher form is "flowing down" and into the form underneath.
 That's a useful mental model for many.

 How about this use of `#!clj ->`: